QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 -  A min-max problem for solving a planning problem

--  A **shooting algorithm** for solving difference equations subject to initial and terminal conditions
+-  A **shooting algorithm** for solving difference equations subjected to initial and terminal conditions

 -  A connection between some Lagrange multipliers in the min-max